-During the year ended June 30, 2021, 40,100 common shares were issued pursuant to the exercise of 40,100 (Note 13 (c)) stock options at an average price of \$0.12 per share for total proceeds of \$4,812.
+During the year ended June 30, 2021, 40,100 common shares were issued pursuant to the exercise of 40,100 (Note 13(c)) stock options at an average price of \$0.12 per share for total proceeds of \$4,812.
 In addition, a reallocation of \$2,997 (Note 13(e)) from reserves to capital stock was recorded on the exercise of these options.
-This amount constitutes the fair value of options recorded at the grant or repriced date.
+This amount constitutes the fair value of options recorded at the grant or re-priced date.

-In addition, the Company completed a flow-through private placement of 7,500,000 flow-through units at a price of \$0.20 per FT unit for gross proceeds of \$1,500,000.
+In addition to the shares issued for options exercise, the Company completed a flow-through private placement of 7,500,000 flow-through units (Note 9) at a price of \$0.20 per FT unit for gross proceeds of \$1,500,000 during the year ended June 30, 2021.
 Each FT unit consists of one flow-through common share and one half of one common share purchase warrant.
-Each full warrant entitles the warrant holder to purchase one additional common share at a price of \$0.40 per warrant for a period of 24 months expiring April 9, 2023.
+Each full warrant (Note 13(d)) entitles the warrant holder to purchase one additional common share at a price of \$0.40 per warrant for a period of 24 months expiring April 9, 2023.
 The Company paid cash finder's fee of \$40,000 and incurred regulatory filing fees of \$8,950 in connection with the private placements.
 The residual value of the unit offering after deducting the fair value of the common shares was \$Nil, and \$Nil was allocated to the corresponding warrants and flow-through liability.